JustinPatenaude/balticathletics/brands/soft-stuff-creations.md

   ***

   Soft Stuff has good pricing for CUSTOM plush toys with a 1200 minimum.
-Custom orders have the option to pay for a "sample" to see before producing the 1199 others! :)
+Custom orders also have the option to pay for a "sample" to see before producing the 1199 others! :)

-  They also have some stock plush toys with lower minimums (50 for heat transfers or 24 pieces for embroidery) .
+  They also have stock plush toys with lower minimums (50 for heat transfers or 24 pieces for embroidery) .
 Most of the photos shown are from the stock plush toys.

 ---